AI-14/AI-14/README.md

   - I like to have conversations about code/computer-science/philosophical topics in general.

 ## /research-interests
-- Machine Learning & Deep Learning in interdisciplinary fields
+- Machine Learning & Deep Learning in interdisciplinary fields.
-- Multimodal Representation/Architectures
+- Multimodal Representation/Architectures.
-- Natural Language Processing
+- Natural Language Processing.

 ## /skills
 - **_Programming Languages_**: